 Stop Booking the Wrong Trips

+If a trip looks perfect on paper but feels wrong in real life, the problem usually isn't the hotel or the destination.
+It's the planning.
+If the destinations and travel pace aren’t aligned with where you are in life right now, you will leave disappointed.
 This happens when trips get planned around trends, influencer content, or vague expectations, instead of actual needs and wants.
 The smartest travel planning starts with clarity and open communication.

 As a travel advisor, I don't begin with destinations.
 I begin with guided questions.

 At the very start of the planning process, I ask questions designed to uncover the why behind the trip.
-I want to understand what you need more of and what you need less of.
+I need to understand what you need more of and what you need less of.
 I ask how you want to feel when you get home.
 Rested?
 Energized?
 Reconnected or inspired?
+What is the purpose of the trip?
+I often ask clients to share their favorite vacations, hotels, and experiences with me.
+All of these tidbits piece together the puzzle, and help determine everything that follows.

 A destination only works when it supports the purpose of the trip.
 A remote island can be ideal for real rest.
 It can also feel limiting if you need reliable WiFi or want to try out lots of local restaurants.
 A modern city can support focus and remote work, but it can feel overwhelming if you're already burned out and want to relax.